 Implementation optical layer SURFnet8In 2016 the tendering process for the optical layer was completed.
 ECI Telecom will provide the new optical layer for the SURFnet network.
-In 2017 and 2018, we will implement this new optical layer.
+In 2017 and 2018, we implemented this new optical layer.
+At the end of October 2018 we migrated the last branch.

 Upgrade of optical layer